 Codeine is available in different forms.
 It is available as tablets, syrups, oral solutions, suspensions and capsules.
-Despite its effectiveness in relieving pain and cough episodes, codeine puts users at significant risk of developing a severe physiological dependence and drug abuse.
+Despite its effectiveness in relieving pain and cough episodes, codeine puts users at significant risk of developing a severe physiological dependence.
 This is because codeine is an opioid.
 Therefore, it is kept behind the counter and bought as a prescription-only drug.
 This is to minimize the cases of nonmedical use and its abuse.

 Some countries monitor the purchase of products containing codeine to track how much an individual buys.
 Legal restrictions are dependent on the percentage of codeine in the particular drug.
 Codeine is not meant for long-term usage.
-The consequences of using it for an extended period include:
+The consequences of using it for an extended period:

 - Chronic constipation